 The brighter books show with Suzie Wilde and Tim O’Kelly

-Published author Suzie Wilde and bookshop owner Tim O’Kelly explore their love of books, the joy of stories and the craft of writing in this monthly series.
-We release a fresh edition of Talking Books on the third Monday of each month.
+Published author Suzie Wilde and One Tree Books owner Tim O’Kelly explore their love of books, the joy of stories and the craft of writing as they meet published authors, Tim recommends good reads and Suzie shares a forgotten jewel as her backlist choice.

 listen to the monthly programme